 This was the RNZN’s first close working contact with the South Korean Navy, and relations were amicable.
-The captain of Tutira Lieutenant Commander Hoare noted in his report “they proved competent seamen and pleasant companions” he went on to describe the work as the most interesting that the ship had been involved in since arriving in Korea.
+The captain of Tutira Lieutenant Commander Hoare noted in his report, “they proved competent seamen and pleasant companions”.
+He went on to describe the work as the most interesting that the ship had been involved in since arriving in Korea.

-At the same time HMNZS Rotoiti was supervising two other South Korean minesweepers, YMS 512 and YMS 515, off Haeju.
+At the same time, HMNZS Rotoiti was supervising two other South Korean minesweepers, YMS 512 and YMS 515, off Haeju.
 Lieutenant Commander Turner, the captain of Rotoiti wrote in his report:

-HMNZS Rotoiti was later involved in some of the first action.
+HMNZS Rotoiti was later involved in the first action.
 In July 1951, she put a landing party ashore at Sogon-Ni Point under the command of Lieutenant R.S Webber, RN.
-Under the cover of bombardment from the ship, the assault platoon landed and two flank groups moved out with Bren guns to enfilade the Korean position.
+Under the cover of bombardment from the ship, the assault platoon landed, and two flank groups moved out with Bren guns to enfilade the Korean position.
 The assault group, made up of Able Seaman N.J.
 Scoles and E.J.
 Button, scaled a landslide below the enemy strongpoint, preceded by gunfire from the ship.
-They swept over the top of the hill, reached the position, shot a North Korean soldier who was about to throw a grenade, and took prisoner two more were hiding in a fox-hole.
-While bringing the prisoners back down the cliff Scoles and Burton came under rifle fire but a covering bombardment protected the party while it embarked and returned to Rotoiti.
+They swept over the top of the hill, reached the position, shot a North Korean soldier who was about to throw a grenade, and took prisoner two more were hiding in a foxhole.
+While bringing the prisoners back down the cliff Scoles and Burton came under rifle fire, but a covering bombardment protected the party while it embarked and returned to Rotoiti.

 Norm Scoles came back along the beach carrying Able Seaman Marchioni.
 He was probably just about exhausted and so he dropped Able Seaman Marchioni’s body among some rocks and came over the top of the hill to the boat…. around that time Lieutenant Webber fired a flare and everybody came back.
 We got the two boats and took off.
-The motor boats had canopies on them and I think that Ken Ireland who was on the Bren gun with me had the weapon mounted on the bow.
-He fired a burst into the shore but couldn’t see anything, but there had been some shots so they were actually after us.
+The motorboats had canopies on them, and I think that Ken Ireland who was on the Bren gun with me had the weapon mounted on the bow.
+He fired a burst into the shore but couldn’t see anything, but there had been some shots, so they were actually after us.
 We got away with without any splashes of water around us.